DeanGilewicz/generator-ll-prototype/README.md

 ### Gulp

-# Please see comments in gulpfile.js for more information but basically Gulp:
+Please see comments in gulpfile.js for more information but basically Gulp will:

-will create a dist folder for deployment
+- create a dist folder for deployment

-lint and minify js
+- lint and minify js

-move vendor js
+- move vendor js

-compile and minify sass
+- compile and minify sass

-compile handlebars templates (partials) into .html files
+- compile handlebars templates (partials) into .html files

-watches for any changes and includes livereload
+- watch for any changes and includes livereload